(DPhil (Oxon), MPhil (Oxon), BA (Cantab))

-Andrew Payne's primary research interest is the impact of electoral politics on U.S. decision-making in war.
-Drawing on his doctoral project at Oxford, he examines how the electoral cycle constrains presidential decisions to escalate ongoing conflicts and subsequent efforts to bring them to a peaceful resolution.
-Using extensive archival material and interviews with dozens of senior officials, he explores how electoral pressures affected the nature and timing of key decisions during the wars in Korea, Vietnam and Iraq.
+Andrew Payne is the Hedley Bull Research Fellow in International Relations at the Department of Politics and International Relations.
+His primary research interest concerns the influence of electoral politics on U.S. decision-making in war.
+Drawing on his doctoral project at Oxford, he focuses on how the electoral cycle constrained presidential decisions concerning military and diplomatic strategy during the wars in Korea, Vietnam and Iraq.
 His broader interests include U.S. foreign policy, international security, civil-military relations, and diplomatic history since 1945.
-His most recent publication is a forthcoming article in International Security on electoral politics and the Iraq War.
+Andrew's most recent article is "Presidents, Politics and Military Strategy: Electoral Constraints during the Iraq War," International Security, Vol. 44, No 3 (Winter 2019/20), pp. 163-203.
+His writing has also been published in the Washington Post and International Affairs.
 In addition to his academic work, Andrew serves on the board of the Royal Institute of International Affairs (Chatham House).

 214 - International Relations

 212 - International Relations in the Era of the Two World Wars

 213 - International Relations in the Era of the Cold War

 The Development of the International System and Contemporary Debates in International Relations Theory

 "Bringing the Boys Back Home: Campaign Promises and U.S. Decision-Making in Iraq and Vietnam," Politics (forthcoming).